 At a high level, the different sprout requests are:

-relay is analogous to a server in traditional client-server architectures, but our relays are designed to be used more widely than as solely server-side infrastructure.
+An Arbor "relay" is analogous to a server in traditional client-server architectures, but our relays are designed to be used more widely than as solely server-side infrastructure.
 Relays speak Sprout, and can both listen on a local address and connect to a set of peer relays.
 This means that they can both act as a server and connect to a group of other servers in a mesh topology.

 We do not currently have any fancy algorithm for building optimal P2P meshes, but one might be introduced later.
 For now, we operate mostly in a semicentralized star topology where each Arbor user runs a local relay connected to a central relay on